marigold-dev/training-nft-1/README.md

 - every NFT.xxx() called function is taking the storage type of the NFT library, so we send a partial object from our storage definition to match the type definition
 - the return type contains also the storage type of the library, so we need to reconstruct the storage by copying the modified fields

-> Note : Ligo team is working on merging type definitions.
-You could be able to do `type union` or `merge 2 objects` like in Typescript
+> Note : The LIGO team is working on merging type definitions, so you then can do `type union` or `merge 2 objects` like in Typescript

 Let's add the `Mint` function now.
 Add the new function